terramate-io/terramate/docs/map.md

 }
 ```

-Which will result in the object below:
+Which will result in the global object below:

 ```
 totals = {